avi-jit/avi-jit.github.io/work.md

 Alongside my PhD, I have been building and releasing consumer products by leading a group of employees and hacking away on weekends.

+In addition to these self-driven products, I love helping startups build proof-of-concepts and streamline their AI/NLP-related projects, whether it be in mobility APIs or fintech.
+Please reach out if you wish to chat!

+---

 <table>
 <tr>
 <td>Product</td><td>Description</td>